fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/02_layer0_elementary.rst

 Layer 0 - Elementary Functions
 ------------------------------

-This section provides explanations on various classes with elementary functionalities for reuse in higher level classes.
+This lowest layer of MLPro-BF provides elementary functionalities for the following topics:

 .. toctree::
    :maxdepth: 1